-During 2014, we recorded noninterest income of \$3.0 million, compared with \$2.6 million in 2013 and \$2.7 million in 2012.
+During 2015, we recorded noninterest income of \$3.5 million, compared with \$3.0 million in 2014 and \$2.6 million in 2013.
+The increase in noninterest income in 2015 was largely a result of increased patronage payments as a result of the merger with Farm Credit of Central Oklahoma, ACA.
 Patronage distributions from CoBank are our primary source of noninterest income.
-Beginning in 2012, patronage is accrued in the year earned and then received from CoBank in the following year.
+Patronage is accrued in the year earned and then received from CoBank in the following year.
 CoBank patronage is distributed in cash.
-Patronage earned from CoBank was \$1.9 million in 2014, \$1.7 million in 2013 and \$1.6 million in 2012.
+Patronage earned from CoBank was \$2.6 million in 2015, \$1.9 million in 2014 and \$1.7 million in 2013.

-We received a patronage distribution from AgVantis, based on our services purchased from AgVantis during 2014.
-We received a Notice of Allocation with our total patronage of \$210 thousand, which includes cash patronage of \$42 thousand compared with \$31 thousand for 2013 and \$24 thousand for 2012.
+We received a patronage distribution from AgVantis, based on our services purchased from AgVantis during 2015.
+We received a Notice of Allocation with our total patronage of \$47 thousand, which includes cash patronage of \$9 thousand compared with cash patronage of \$42 thousand for 2014 and \$31 thousand for 2013.
 The balance of the allocation is recorded in other assets.
 Additionally, we received a cash patronage of \$5 thousand from Farm Credit Foundations, the organization that provides our payroll and human resource services.
-This compares with \$5 thousand recorded in 2013 and 2012.
+This compares with \$5 thousand recorded in 2014 and 2013.
 Patronage from these two entities and CoBank is included in patronage distribution from Farm Credit institutions on the Consolidated Statement of Comprehensive Income.

-Mineral income of \$714 thousand was recognized during 2014.
-Of this amount, quarterly payments totaling \$707 thousand were received from CoBank.
+Mineral income of \$748 thousand was recognized during 2015.
+Of this amount, quarterly payments totaling \$714 thousand were received from CoBank.